legacy-shu/SHU-JavaFXMultithreadedServer-Client/README.txt

 BUILD AND COMPILE WITH IDE

- 	-Open Intellij
+ 	- Open Intellij

-	-Select the folder SHUNoticeBoardClient to open Client program or SHUNoticeBoardServer to open Server program
+	- Select the folder SHUNoticeBoardClient to open Client program or SHUNoticeBoardServer to open Server program

 	- File/ Project Structure